warden-protocol/wardenprotocol/docs/docs/learn/request-flow.md

 - The key type – for example, ECDSA secp256k1
 - The Keychain ID
-- The Intent ID
+- The Approval Rule ID

 2. A `KeyRequest` object is created and stored in the on-chain database.

-### 2. Checking the Intent
+### 2. Checking the Rule

-1. The Node checks the Intent: if the Intent is satisfied, the [Intent Engine](/learn/glossary#intent-engine) returns `true`.
+1. The Node checks the Approval Rule: if the conditions specified in the Rule are satisfied, the [Intent Engine](/learn/glossary#intent-engine) returns `true`.

 2. The transaction gets included in a block and broadcast to the P2P-network.

-3. All nodes in the network reach consensus on the validity of the transaction and re-evaluate the Intent check.
+3. All nodes in the network reach consensus on the validity of the transaction and re-evaluate the Approval Rule check.

 **Note:** 1/3 of the voting power has to agree on the outcome of evaluation.
 Otherwise, the request is never broadcast to the Keychain.
 If an attacker wants to abuse the system, they need to obtain more than 1/3 of the voting power.